Relative Fundamental Groups and Rational Points

-\begin{rem} \begin{enumerate} \item We can use this to define relative fundamental groups when $S$ is a possibly non-affine curve, using gluing arguments.
-We will not do this here, but will explain it in more detail when we come to deal with the positive characteristic case. \item It is possible to define a relative fundamental group when $k$ is not necessarily algebraically closed (but still of characteristic $0$) using identical methods.
-One can then show that the corresponding 'base change' question can be deduced from what we have proved in the algebraically closed case.
-Since this argument is rather fiddly, and not necessary in the context of this paper, we have omitted it. \end{enumerate} \end{rem}
+\begin{remark} It is possible to define a relative fundamental group when $k$ is not necessarily algebraically closed (but still of characteristic $0$) using identical methods.
+One can then show that the corresponding `base change' question can be deduced from what we have proved in the algebraically closed case.
+Since this argument is rather fiddly, and not necessary in the context of this paper, we have omitted it. \end{remark}